docwire/docwire/README.md

 DocWire SDK is a local-first C++20 data processing toolkit built according to our [manifesto](doc/manifesto.md): deterministic execution, allocator-aware memory management, and auditable data flow.
 It parses, transforms, exports, and analyzes nearly 100 formats, including Office documents, PDF, email mailboxes, archives, OCR, web content, and AI workflows.
 Optional cloud AI integrations are available as explicit pipeline steps for cases where larger hosted models are required.

 Pipelines are composed with `operator|` and can be reused as configurations.
 Execution happens when the pipeline is invoked.
-The SDK is being extended with policy-based memory and error handling.
+The SDK deliberately targets C++20, supporting conservative enterprise toolchains while using Concepts, `std::span`, and constexpr-driven design for zero-cost abstractions.
+It is being extended with policy-based memory and error handling.

 DocWire is production-tested today and is continuously extending its architectural core toward fully policy-driven parsing, transformation, and export.